Privacy Policy

 Where we rely on legitimate interest(Art.
 6(1)(f)), we have conducted a Legitimate Interest Assessment ("LIA") and concluded that our interests do not override your fundamental rights and freedoms.
 You may request a copy of any LIA by contacting wintertonvincent@gmail.com.

 Where we rely on consent (Art.
 6(1)(a)), you may withdraw your consent at any time without affecting the lawfulness of processing based on consent before its withdrawal.
-Consent withdrawal can be performed in your account settings or by contacting privacy@wealthview.ltd.
+Consent withdrawal can be requested by emailing wintertonvincent@gmail.com.
+In-app consent controls are not built yet.

 05Why We Collect Data